matthiasludwig/colaboratory/cc_webdev/javascript/javascript.md

 * `.innerHTML` and `.style` can modify the content and the style
 * `createElement()`, `appendChild()` and `removeChild()` to create and add/remove elements
 * `.onclick` to introduce interactive behaviour to elements
+* `.src` or `style` to modify the attributes src and style of an element

+### Project: Chore Bot

+* Follow the CSS specificity rule when defining id, class and src